 - The Black Oil a.k.a.
 Black Cancer a.k.a.
 Purity from The X-Files is an alien virus that gets into your body through your eyes and mouth and assumes complete control over it, optionally using it as a host for gestating a baby alien.

-- Parodied with "Brain Slugs" in Futurama; unlike most versions of The Virus, which are typically capable of a bit of subtlety, Brain Slugs are blatantly visible attached to the infectee, and make statements such as "Your mission for today is to go to the Brain Slug planet and stand around without wearing hats", in a stilted monotone.
+- Futurama: Parodied with the Puppeteer Parasites known as Brain Slugs.
+Unlike most versions of The Virus, which are typically capable of a bit of subtlety, Brain Slugs are blatantly visibly attached to the infectee, and make statements such as "Your mission for today is to go to the Brain Slug planet and stand around without wearing hats" in a stilted monotone.

-- And in case you were wondering by this point, yes, you have these as well, although generally a lot less than the mutualistic/commencialistic symbiotes as your immune system tends to wipe out the parasitic ones before they become too uppity.
-Most diseases are caused by parasitic symbiotes and the immune response to them.
+- And in case you were wondering by this point, yes, you have these as well, although generally a lot less than the mutualistic/commensalistic symbiotes as your immune system tends to wipe out the parasitic ones before they become too uppity.
+Most infectious diseases are caused by parasitic symbiotes and the immune response to them.